taciogt/blog/software-engineering/content/posts/makefile-ftw.md

 Jump five decades into the future and the Makefiles are known as general purposes tools that can be used from development environment setup to deployment scripts.
 I'll cover some of its features and how they can be used in some different scenarios

+### A Very Brief Anatomy

+TODO: describe the main components of Makefile

 ## Useful resources